Main content start

 Create a realistic weekly schedule

-- Why this works: Writing things down on a digital or paper calendar, rather than simply trying to remember them, helps free up your attention for learning and eliminates the worry of having to remember important deadlines.
+- Why this works: Writing things down on a digital or paper calendar helps free up your attention for learning by eliminating the worry of having to remember them.
 Planning for a full week rather than one day at a time gives you more time to work with, so you can create a more realistic schedule for yourself.

 - How to do this: Pick a calendaring tool that lets you plan by the hour.
 Include your classes and other fixed obligations like meetings, appointments, practices, and so on.
 Include when you’re going to eat, sleep, and exercise.
 Take 30 minutes each weekend to plan the upcoming week, looking at what work you need to do and scheduling time for specific assignments.
 For more details on how to create a realistic weekly schedule, check out our time management video.